Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

     cf push contrast-security-service-broker -p /path/to/contrast-service-broker-<version>.jar
 ```

-You should see the service broker show up in your Cloud Foundry console now.
-The service broker does not offer any plans by default.
+The service broker should now appear in your Cloud Foundry console.
+The service broker doesn't offer any plans by default.
 Plans are configurable via the ```CONTRAST_SERVICE_PLANS``` environment variable.
-If using Pivotal, you can also the Pivotal Ops Manager to set the environment variables.
-Also, if using Bluemix, you can click on the application then click on Runtime > Environment Variables to set the value.
-To set it via the commandline, an example is:
+If using Pivotal, you can also use the Pivotal Ops Manager to set the environment variables.
+If using Bluemix, you can click on the application then select **Runtime** > **Environment Variables** to set the value.
+Please refer to the following example to set the value through the commandline:

 ```
     cf set-env contrast-security-service-broker CONTRAST_SERVICE_PLANS